runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 ### Create Metadata
 Metadata is an object which contains the skeleton of our data, mainly types of columns, keys, etc.
 On a second step we should create this metadata based on the data loaded previously.
-For this we have a method in sdv library called **[detect_from_dataframe](https://docs.sdv.dev/sdv/single-table-data/data-preparation/single-table-metadata-api#auto-detect-metadata)**.
-In this step is where we tell sdv whether we are trying to generate multitable or singletable metadata.
+For this we have a method in SDV library called **[detect_from_dataframe](https://docs.sdv.dev/sdv/single-table-data/data-preparation/single-table-metadata-api#auto-detect-metadata)**.
+At this stage we must tell SDV whether we are trying to generate a multi table or single table metadata.
 ```
 from sdv.metadata import SingleTableMetadata